 We are delighted that so many of our artists have been successful within the traditional gallery system: as prestigious London galleries choose to represent our artists, these individuals emerge in the spotlight of the art world as the names of the future.
 In addition, the nature of the fair attracts artists with an entrepreneurial flair and long-term vision who recognise the value of the fair beyond artwork sales.

 Thank you to all artists, visitors and friends that have supported the fair over the past five years.
-I look forward to welcoming you to our 14th edition in October 2016.
+I look forward to welcoming you to our 15th UK edition in Spring 2017.

 Founder & General Manager